Behaviour at DBCPS

 - Praise both verbal and non-verbal including Read, Write Inc behaviour strategies

-- Class Dojo points whereby children ‘earn’ points for positive behaviours whether in class, moving around the school or at break/lunch time.
-Dojo Master Certificates for those children who achieve the highest scores in each class - they are recognised with this certificate.
+- Class Dojo points whereby children ‘earn’ points for positive work behaviours.
+For those children who achieve the highest scores in each class, Dojo Master Certificates are awarded.

 - From Key Stage 2 children also participate weekly in their 77 Club (Maths times tables) and should they pass the times table they are working on that week they are rewarded with a certificate for this.